 A common kitchen staple, ginger has been used for years to address a number of ailments, one of them being bloated.

-Ginger contains gingerols and shogaols, two compounds that research has found help to alleviate inflammation in your gut, which then helps to stimulate your intestines and thus preventing bloating (1).
+Ginger contains gingerols and shogaols, two compounds that research has found to help alleviate inflammation in your gut, which then helps to stimulate your intestines and thus prevent bloating (1).

 A great way to enjoy ginger would be by cutting a few thin slices of the herb and steeping it in boiling water for 10 minutes and then adding a drop of honey before taking a delicious sip.

 Sitting down to enjoy your meal is not a rat-race.
 There’s no reason why you need to wolf down your food at an alarming rate.
 Regardless of how famished you are, it’s important to chew your food thoroughly before swallowing.